danielbarion/instruct-contacts/README.md

 Demo: [https://friendly-bose-005e60.netlify.com/](https://friendly-bose-005e60.netlify.com/)

 Recommended OS: `Linux`, `OS X`.
-You can test this app in `Windows` but you need install linux sub system to improve compatility.
+You can test this app in `Windows` but you maybe need install `linux sub system` or use `git bash` to improve compatility and execute scripts.

 ### Informations
 This project use [web components](https://developer.mozilla.org/pt-BR/docs/Web/Web_Components) concept to have a high performance like native elements.